MedFeat: Model-Aware and Explainability-Driven Feature Engineering with LLMs for Clinical Tabular Prediction: Model-aware and Explainability-Driven Feature Engineering

-In this section, we formally formulate the research question and introduce our framework, MedFeat, which is an iterative framework for automated feature engineering in tabular prediction tasks.
-MedFeat uses model explainability signals to obtain a more stable and informative optimization signal and explicitly conditions feature generation on the inductive bias of the downstream learner.
+We formally formulate the research question and introduce our framework, MedFeat.
+MedFeat uses model explainability signals to obtain informative optimization signals and explicitly conditions feature generation on the inductive bias of the downstream learner.